EloHope/EloHope/README.md

 I am interested in news and music.
-So I have developed two Linux Bash scripts for downloading latest internatonal radio news and playing them together with songs from mp3 music playlists.
+So I have developed two Linux Bash scripts for downloading latest international radio news and playing them together with songs from mp3 music playlists.

 InfRadio is a script that goes on playing music and up-to-date news indefinitely: https://github.com/EloHope/infRadio.